GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 All URLs used as parameters for Protected Audience API methods must be from secure origins: all resources must be served over HTTPS URLs.
-[How to use HTTPS for local development](https://web.dev/how-to-use-local-https/) explains how to do this when running Protected Audience API locally.
+[How to use HTTPS for local development](https://web.dev/how-to-use-local-https/) explains how to do this when running the Protected Audience API locally.

 In addition, `biddingLogicUrl`, `decisionLogicUrl`, and `trustedBiddingSignals` require an `X-Allow-FLEDGE: true` HTTP response header.